shammar001/UX-TheCulinaryCollab/README.md

 !!!
 NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

-# !!!Project Name!!!
+# The Culinary Collab

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+!!!A brief introduction to the project and the problem it is intended to solve!!!

+## Product Introduction
+The Culinary Collab is centered around a collaborative workspace for professionals and hobbyists to create, house, and share recipes from kitchen to bar.
+Working within an editable environment, our users have the ability to add inventory, create original recipes, and iterate off of classics.
+The Culinary Collab is the only place you will find that allows for a smart and clean design to house your recipes but also allows our users to share recipes to collaborate with your friends and coworkers [eliminating the need for messy binders, jampacked with hard-to-find recipes and creates a unique environment you won't have to leave, to share, innovate and complete your next best impressive recipe!].

 ## UX Team Members

 * **[Robert Paul](https://usabilityengineering.github.io/ux-portfolio-robkpaul/)** - Early organization, sketches, wireframes.
-* **[Person B](!!!URL to Person B's published portfolio!!!)** - !!!List of Person B's primary contributions!!!
+* **[Sophie Hammar](https://usabilityengineering.github.io/ux-portfolio-shammar001/))** - Team organization/communication, Competitive Market Analysis, Heuristic Evaluation, User Personas & Scenarios, Sketches, Wireframes
 * **[Person C](!!!URL to Person C's published portfolio!!!)** - !!!List of Person C's primary contributions!!!

 # User-Centered Design Artifacts